Trini food: the taming of the stew

 Turtle-watching in Tobago: ancient mariners

 Your guide to watching turtles in Tobago Tobago gets a lot fewer turtles than Trinidad, but you will still see enough to make turtle-watching in Tobago an awesome experience.
-Plus, it’s easier to get to them in Tobago as the beaches are more accessible.
-Giant leatherbacks and hawksbills nest on four main beaches — Turtle …
+The real advantage of Tobago is that the nesting beaches are much more accessible, often right near to popular resorts and accommodation.
+Giant leatherbacks and hawksbills

 Go hiking: popular Trinidad hikes for your bucket list